 The Mahoney lawsuit alleged that the non-profit tax-exempt status of the Johannine Daist Communion was a sham designed for the personal advantage of Adi Da.
 An Australian devotee is known to have contributed two million dollars to buy the Fijian island in 1983.
 By the time of the lawsuits in the mid-1980s, a cult counselling centre in Berkeley had assisted about fifty disillusioned ex-devotees of Adi Da.
 These people were no longer in the mood for exotic claims and titles.

 The San Francisco Chronicle, in April 1985, reported the harrowing experience of a woman devotee who had bad memories of sexual abuse as a child.
 The remedy of the abnormally lustful Adi Da was to make her have oral sex with three other devotees, after which he himself indulged in sexual relations with the victim.
-She was hysterical as a consequence, and later related that this traumatic episode took years for her to come to terms with.
-This report has since appeared in chapter 20 of Geoffrey D. Falk, Stripping the Gurus,
+She was hysterical as a consequence; she later related that this traumatic episode took years for her to come to terms with.
+This report has since appeared in chapter 20 of Geoffrey D. Falk, Stripping the Gurus (online).

 A literate ex-devotee was the Indologist Georg Feuerstein (d.2012), who made significant criticisms of Adi Da in one section of a popular “crazy wisdom” book (Holy Madness, second edition, 2006).
 That book is known for some disconcerting confusions.
 However, Dr. Feuerstein emphasised that partisan accounts of Adi Da were glossed and mythologised, especially the autobiographical materials.
 For instance, Adi Da’s membership of Scientology for about a year in 1968-9 was a detail later relegated.
 That detail did not suit the hagiology of enlightenment inherited from Hindu Yoga.

 The assessments of Ken Wilber are also problematic.
 This admirer of Adi Da penned influential encomiums.
-Wilber’s version of perennial philosophy was very popular in America, and the influence of Adi Da is clearly discernible.
-Wilber did post in 1996 a warning against the activities of this American guru, observing that the hideout in Fiji represented an extremist position, one which had effectively curtailed Adi Da’s influence on the mainland.
+Wilber’s version of perennial philosophy proved very popular in America; the influence of Adi Da is clearly discernible.
+In 1996, Wilber posted a warning against the activities of this American guru, observing that the hideout in Fiji represented an extremist position, one which had effectively curtailed Adi Da’s influence on the mainland.
 Disconcertingly, Wilber still expressed praise for the books of Adi Da, which had evidently influenced him deeply.
 See Wilber, The Case of Adi Da.
 Wilber was here still implying a form of spiritual development in the antinomian entity who had retreated to Fiji.

-In 1998, Wilber confirmed his ambiguous view of Adi Da Samraj, stating that “he is one of the greatest spiritual Realisers of all time, in my opinion, and yet other aspects of his personality lag far behind those extraordinary heights” (quoted in Wikipedia Adi Da, accessed 30/03/2013).
-The journalist John Horgan described his interview with Wilber in 2000, commenting that “although he (Wilber) now sees Da Free John as a deeply flawed individual, Wilber still thinks the guru is a brilliant mystical philosopher” (Horgan, Rational Mysticism, 2003, p.
+In 1998, Wilber confirmed his ambiguous view of Adi Da Samraj, stating: “He is one of the greatest spiritual Realisers of all time, in my opinion, and yet other aspects of his personality lag far behind those extraordinary heights” (widely quoted online).
+The journalist John Horgan described his interview with Wilber in 2000, commenting: “Although he (Wilber) now sees Da Free John as a deeply flawed individual, Wilber still thinks the guru is a brilliant mystical philosopher” (Horgan, Rational Mysticism, 2003, p.
 70).
 In contrast, I believe that the discrepancy proves the absence of any spiritual achievement.
 The word “realisation” is currently meaningless, at least in the sphere of “crazy wisdom” and “new spirituality.”

 Ken Wilber wrote two open letters to the Daist community in 1998.
 One of these was briefly quoted in Wikipedia.
 The other letter was posted on a Shambhala website three years after composition.
 This communication clearly amounts to a support for Adi Da Samraj.
-Wilber here says that he neither regrets nor retracts his past endorsements of Adi Da; it was only due to cultural and legal considerations that he was no longer able to give a public recommendation.
+Wilber here says that he neither regrets nor retracts his past endorsements of Adi Da; he was no longer able to give a public recommendation because of cultural and legal factors.
 Furthermore, he expresses satisfaction that his own writings had brought people to Adi Da.
 He still in fact recommended that “students who are ready” should become disciples of this guru.
 These major concessions annul Wilber’s apparent reservations in his more well known statement of 1996 abovementioned.
-This matter has been the subject of a negative verdict from Geoffrey D. Falk in chapter 20 of his online book Stripping the Gurus (link supplied above).
+This matter has been the subject of a negative verdict from Geoffrey D. Falk in chapter 20 of his online book Stripping the Gurus.

 14.6 Rude Boy Andrew Cohen